October · The Harvest Moon

 Release Work

-Crystal Charging & Moon Potion
+Crystal Charging & Harvest Moon Potion

 Sigil Work for Next Cycle